Water Softener Settings

 - Water Softener Setting

-Our hardness ranges from 20 - 25 grains/gallon, depending on where you are in the City.
-First try setting your softener at 20 grains/gallon.
-If you feel the water needs to be softer then try 21 grains/gallon.
-When settings are too high it takes more water to wash off soaps.
+Our hardness ranges from 1-24 grains/gallon, depending on where you are in the City.
+Try setting your softener lower to start.
+If you feel the water needs to be softer then try turning it up slowly, one grain/gallon at a time.

 - Set Cycle for Efficiency